ansys/pyansys-dev-guide/doc/source/documentation/class_documentation.rst

       pyansys_sphinx_theme.samples.Complex.abs

-Will generate the following documentation:
+The above code generates the following documentation, with each method or attribute on its own page.

 .. autoclass:: pyansys_sphinx_theme.samples.Complex